Luella Kirkbride Drumm

 Luella Kirkbride Drumm (June 17, 1872 – February 11, 1962) was a 20th-century American politician and Democrat who was elected to the Nevada State Legislature in 1939.
 The representative for Churchill County, she was the only woman to serve in the Nevada Assembly that year.
 During her tenure, she chaired the Agriculture, Engrossment, Federal Relations, and Fish and Game committees, and advocated for legislation that improved the rights of women.

 One of her first accomplishments was to successfully sponsor a bill which eliminated the state requirement that married women in Nevada “use the designation ‘Mrs.’” when “[registering] to vote under their own first names.”

 Formative years and family

 Born in Vermont, Illinois, on June 17, 1872, Luella Kirkbride Drumm was a daughter of Andrew Briner Kirkbride (1833—1877) and Ellen Alice Randolph.
 On April 3, 1895, she wed Andrew Dellard Drumm (1872—1939) in Wilmington, Nebraska.
 They had three children: Andrew D. Drumm, Jr., Gertrude Drumm, who later wed David H. Smith, and Marguerite Drumm.
 After initially settling in Colorado where her husband was employed as an irrigation specialist, they subsequently relocated to Santa Cruz, California, and then to Goldfield, Nevada, before making their final move in 1906 to a farm in Fallon, Nevada, where her husband established a thriving business in contracting.
-Married to Andrew Drumm, Sr. for more than four decades, Luella K. Drumm was widowed by him on March 2, 1939.
+She was married to Andrew Drumm, Sr. for more than four decades, until his death on March 2, 1939.